 As access to capital tightens, is winter coming for your suppliers?

-The era of artificially low, or in some cases zero, interest rates from central banks continues.
-But for how long?
-When the Federal Reserve raised rates by a mere quarter point in June 2017, corporations breathed a sigh of relief.
-However, the medium-term bias is still to higher rates.
-What’s more, the slowdown in inflation has many concerned about rate hikes in the short-term.
-The anticipation of interest rate hikes continues to make headlines for Wall Street, but isn’t exactly piquing the interest of supply chain and procurement leaders.
+The era of artificially low, or in some cases zero, interest rates is coming to an end.
+The recent interest rate hikes signal that the Fed is trying to prevent an over-heated economy and combat inflationary pressures.
+The anticipation of higher interest rates continues to make headlines for Wall Street, but isn’t exactly piquing the interest of supply chain and procurement leaders.
 That doesn’t mean it’s a non-issue, though.
 On the contrary - it’s a very big issue and here’s why.

 Understanding the masking effect of easy access to capital